MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/feature-management.md

 > [!NOTE]
 > When you choose to enable an irreversible feature, a warning dialog that describes the consequences is displayed.
 Choose **Yes** to proceed with permanently enabling the feature on that environment.

+## Scheduling Data Updates for New Features
+Enabling application features that change the user experience or update data can be a disruptive process, and you might want to go at your own pace by scheduling an update per company, for example, for a time that is after your users have been trained for the new experiences.

+You can schedule a data update on the **Feature Management** page by choosing the **Schedule**action, or by choosing **All Users** in the **Enable for** column.
+Both of those actions start the **Feature Data Update** setup guide, which allows you to review the affected data and schedule the update process.
+When the data update process is completed, the feature is enabled in the company where you ran the data update.

+> [!NOTE]
+> For a feature that requires data update, data is created based on the data for the existing feature.
+The data for the existing feature may remain available, however, it is not synchronized with data for the new feature.
+Therefore, we recommend that you use one feature or the other, but not both.

 ## FAQ about Feature Management